sryu81/u-boot-xlnx/README.md

 ./tools/mkenvimage -r -s 0x20000 -o QSPI.env bootenv_sf.txt
 ```

-If you followed up the procedure correctly, you now have `BOOT.bin`, `BOOT.env`, `BOOT-REDUND.env` and `qspiboot.env`.
+If you followed up the procedure correctly, you now have `BOOT.bin`, `BOOT.env`, `BOOT-REDUND.env` and `QSPI.env`.
 Copy these files to your SD card.

 <br>